A farm limited liability company must file an annual report with the Secretary of State:

 Annual report fees:

-Reinstatement after involuntary revocation:
+Reinstatement after involuntary termination or revocation: